 To help you cut through the chaos, we decided to write a quick review of the three systems that are widely regarded as the leading options for small businesses right now: QuickBooks Online, Xero, and FreshBooks.

 QuickBooks Online (QBO)

-The online successor to QuickBooks, the #1 selling accounting software of all time.
+The online successor to QuickBooks desktop, the #1 selling accounting software of all time.

 Made by Intuit, the largest and best-known company in the industry (i.e. the Microsoft of accounting).

-QBO comes in four different versions that are designed to offer small businesses an increasing range of features and capabilities: Simple Start, Essentials, Plus, and Advanced.
+QBO comes in four different versions that offer small businesses an increasing range of features and capabilities: Simple Start, Essentials, Plus, and Advanced.